 Do you need an industrial sewing machine?
 Take a good look in your basement and perhaps you already know the answer.
 Down there under the dusty covers and dark shadows, there are the many wounded soldiers of your exploits and garage sales.
 Unless you are an antique dealer or a collector, why would you want to clutter your home with any more unused machinery?
 Some women buy sewing machines like they buy jeans.
 Don't believe me?

 Run to your nail salon and ask around.
 You will find that the average women have 6 pairs of jeans, some will have more.
-I am guilty of this, at one point of my life I had 12 pairs of jeans and 6 sewing machines (1 Singer, 1 Toyota, 1 Juki, 1 Janome and 2 sergers..).
-I'm not sure if you know, but Toyota actually do make sewing machines –as well as cars, trucks and just about everything else.
+I am guilty of this, at one point of my life, I had 12 pairs of jeans and 6 sewing machines (1 Singer, 1 Toyota, 1 Juki, 1 Janome and 2 sergers..).
+I'm not sure if you know, but Toyota actually does make sewing machines –as well as cars, trucks and just about everything else.
 Then I started to ask myself –what possessed me to accumulate so many pairs of jeans and this amount of sewing machines?

 The answer was quite simple, I was not entirely satisfied with the product.
 I kept looking for a pair of jeans that would look good and are comfortable, and I kept buying cheap ones in the hope that one day I will find the one.
 I did find a couple, but they never lasted more than a year, and I was left once again hunting for the perfect pair.
 Until one day I had to move to a tropical place.
-My needs changed and with it the need of 12 pairs of jeans.
-If I take 40 dollars and multiply it by 12, I have enough to buy a pair that are made with the best design and shaping capabilities.
+My needs changed and with it the need for 12 pairs of jeans.
+If I take 40 dollars and multiply it by 12, I have enough to buy a pair that is made with the best design and shaping capabilities.

 Like the need for a better pair of jeans, our need for a reliable sewing machine arrives in the shape of the mountains of projects forgotten and put aside because we were not happy with the look of the buttonhole or the zigzag doesn't work anymore or the machine is skipping stitches when sewing bulky items, etc. etc. Notice how after a marathon of sewing, your domestic sewing machine is never quite the same?
 This is because home sewing machines are not meant to be used for an extended period of time.
-You want a sewing machine that can do everything?
+Do you want a sewing machine that can do everything?
 Everything?
 Really..?
 What does that even mean?
 Can it attach lining on its own while playing Bach in the background?
 There is no such thing as a perfect sewing machine that does everything.
 With time I have learned that 95 percent of the stitches I will never use and that professional looking buttonhole is everything.

 So now, do you need to buy an industrial sewing machine?